extralsc/woocommerce-simpleCheckout/readme.txt

 If your theme is not on the list it **does not mean it won't work**.
 Only that we have not tested it yet.

-Try Fluid Checkout now and if you experience any issues please let us know through the [support forum](https://wordpress.org/support/plugin/fluid-checkout/) and we'll fix it asap.
+Try simple checkout now and if you experience any issues please let us know through the [support forum](https://wordpress.org/support/plugin/simple-checkout/) and we'll fix it asap.

 == Fully Customizable ==

 In addition to a number of default settings (including a custom header/logo), multi-step or single step layout types and easily enabling/disabling features from settings page, the plugin contains HTML/PHP based templates and provides many filters and action hooks that allow for customization.

-To customize template files, copy the templates to your theme folder, add a hook to the filter `fc_override_template_with_theme_file` to allow the plugin's version of the template to be overriden by the your customized template file.
-For more information and examples, see our guide [How to customize template files](https://support.fluidcheckout.com/portal/en/kb/articles/how-to-customize-template-files).
+To customize template files, copy the templates to your theme folder, add a hook to the filter `sc_override_template_with_theme_file` to allow the plugin's version of the template to be overriden by the your customized template file.
+For more information and examples, see our guide [How to customize template files](https://support.SimpleCheckout.com/portal/en/kb/articles/how-to-customize-template-files).

 To customize styles when making small adjustments, just add your custom CSS through your theme, the Customizer Custom CSS field or using a plugin.